How Freelancers Are Taxed in Portugal (Simple Guide)

 You may be exempt from colecting VAT depending on your activity.

-However, most freelancers are exempt because their expected turnover is below the threshold associated with the special small business exemption regime (turnover below €15,000 in a calendar year).
+However, many freelancers are exempt because their expected turnover is below the threshold associated with the special small business exemption regime (a turnover below €15,000 in a calendar year).

 Freelancers may still lose the exemption during the year.